Skip to Content

 A Chapter 13 bankruptcy is called a wage earner's plan.
 It enables individuals with regular income to develop a plan to repay all or part of their debts.
 Under this chapter, debtors propose a repayment plan to make installments to creditors over three to five years.
 If the debtor's current monthly income is less than the applicable state median, the plan will be for three years unless the court approves a longer period "for cause."

 (1) If the debtor's current monthly income exceeds the applicable state median, the plan generally must be for five years.
 In no case may a plan provide for payments over a period longer than five years.
-(11 U.S. Cide §1322(d)) During this time, the law forbids creditors from starting or continuing collection efforts.
+(11 U.S. Code §1322(d)) During this time, the law forbids creditors from starting or continuing collection efforts.

-What are the Benefits of Filing for Chapter 13 Bankruptcy?
+Benefits of Filing for Chapter 13 Bankruptcy

 Chapter 13 offers individuals several advantages over liquidation under Chapter 7.
 Perhaps most significantly, Chapter 13 allows individuals to save their homes.
 By filing under this chapter, individuals can stop foreclosure proceedings and may cure delinquent mortgage payments over time.
 Nevertheless, they must make all mortgage payments due on time during the Chapter 13 plan.